kkemple/scienceandmathematics.com/src/content/posts/black-hole-horizons-and-dimensional-reduction-correspondence.md

 As $r \to r_s$, this diverges.
 A lattice with spacing $a = 1$ m placed near a 10 $M_{\odot}$ black hole ($r_s = 30$ km) experiences radial stretching to 31.6 m at $r = 1.001r_s$.
 Meanwhile, tangential spacing $ds_{\theta} = r \, d\theta$ remains finite.

-Information flow rates follow the metric structure.
+The information flow rates follow the metric structure.
 Define the radial information current as the rate at which causal boundaries propagate,

 $$
 I_r(r) = c\left(1 - \frac{r_s}{r}\right).